Energy Storage Project:

 Safety is Priority #1

-Safety is at the core of every New Leaf Energy project.
-All BESS facilities must meet strict state and national safety codes before receiving approval to operate.
+New Leaf Energy is working closely with the Syracuse Fire Department to ensure the project meets strict state and national safety codes before receiving approval to operate.

 Each system is remotely monitored, has built-in fire protection features, has a site-specific Emergency Response Plan (ERP), and is regularly inspected and maintained.